 - Flipping the Bird: Disabled Snarker Maya does this to Mr. Smith as she gets on the bus.

 - The Grim Reaper: All of the teens (except Jessie) actually died in the bus crash.
-The adults survived, which is why they are not on the bus when they wake up.
+The adults survived, which is why they are not on the bus when they woke up.
 Railroad Jack is actually the Grim Reaper coming to reap their souls.

 - I Don't Like the Sound of That Place: The bus crashes at a place called Death's Door.

 - Ironic Nursery Tune: The opening credits are accompanied by creepy children's voices singing "Ring Around the Roses".
-Later, when Jessie is in the bus alone and sees Railroad Jack on horseback, the same voices recite a nursery rhyme about Jack.
+Later, when Jessie is on the bus alone and sees Railroad Jack on horseback, the same voices recite a nursery rhyme about Jack.

 - Jerk Jock: Steven, who wears a football jersey and spends his time tossing a football, picks on the albino Brian and the fat kid Harold; wants to bang every girl but refuses to commit to any of them; and—on being told that Maya is deaf—describes it as 'hot'.